What are CGCC Health Certification Courses?

 EMT Part I and Part II

 EMT Part I and Part II train students in the recognition of symptoms related to illness or injury and the proper procedures of emergency care.
 Students also observe the EMT’s role in the hospital emergency department and ambulance during clinical rotation and ride-along experience.
-Coursework includes preparation for state and national licensure exams.
-Licensure by the National Registry and the Oregon Health Authority is required for those individuals wanting to volunteer or work for a local emergency response agency as an Emergency Medical Technician in the State of Oregon.
+Coursework includes preparation for the National Registry Emergency Technician Exam delivered by the NREMT, which qualifies students to apply for licensure through the Oregon Health Authority.
+Licensure is required for those individuals wanting to volunteer or work for a local emergency response agency as an Emergency Medical Technician in the State of Oregon.
 (Credit)

 Phlebotomy